EPCCed/eidf-docs/docs/services/confidentialdataworkspace/docs.md

 #### Detailed Roles, Groups and Their File Permissions

-A description of the roles defined within the EIDF Secure Virtual Desktop service and some access they have is given in the below table.
+A description of the roles defined within the EIDF Confidential Data Workspace service and some access they have is given in the below table.
-For those familiar with Trusted Research Environments (TREs) the following table includes a mapping of roles in the EIDF Secure Virtual Desktop service which are conceptually similar to the roles in a TRE.
+For those familiar with Trusted Research Environments (TREs) the following table includes a mapping of roles in the EIDF Confidential Data Workspace service which are conceptually similar to the roles in a TRE.

 | Role         | TRE Equivalent User  | Router Access | Should be given sudo permissions on VMs & router |
 | ------------ | -------------------- | ------------- | ------------------------------------------------ |